nikaakin/configs-and-commands/custom-scripts/alarm-notification/README.md

 # Alarm Notification

 Timer to alarm you when time is up with popup notification.
-First argument is the time in minutes from now you want the notification to be fired.

 ## Prerequisite: